chainloaded/chainloaded/README.md

 ⚡ Coding system-level software for Windows (usermode & kernelmode) using Win32 and native APIs
 ⚡ Coding boot applications for the Unified Extensible Firmware Interface (UEFI)
 ⚡ Writing binary obfuscation and virtualization tools
-⚡ Building web apps with Rust and PHP.
+⚡ Building web apps with Rust and PHP
 ⚡ Coding various tools in languages such as Java and Python.

 ### Offensive security 🟥